Board of Directors

 Photo by Paul Wayman Photography

-Bottom row (L to R): Jim Wayment (District 2), Dot Jensen (Women's Committee Chair), the late Dale Newton (former CEO), Andrea Schoenfeld (Ag Promotions & Education Committee Chair), and Wayne Jarrett (District 4).
+Bottom row (L to R): Jim Wayment (District 2), Spencer Gibbons (CEO), Dot Jensen (Women's Committee Chair), Sherrie Tate (Ag Promotions & Education Committee Chair), Steve Hanberg (District 5), and Chris Chambers (District 1).